Queen Elizabeth II Law Courts, Liverpool: History

 Until the mid-1980s, all Crown Court cases were heard in St George's Hall.
 However, as the number of court cases in Liverpool grew, it became necessary to commission a more modern courthouse for both criminal and civil matters: the site selected by the Lord Chancellor's Department had been occupied by Liverpool Castle between the 13th and 18th century.

 The new building was commissioned by the now-defunct Property Services Agency, who were seeking a design which expressed authority and power.
 Construction of the new building started in 1973.
 It was designed by Farmer and Dark in the brutalist style, built with vertically ribbed pre-cast concrete panels in dark, reddish tones at a cost of £43.4 million, and was officially opened in 1984.

 Hearings of the Liverpool Magistrates Court, which had been held at the courthouse in Dale Street, transferred to the Queen Elizabeth II Law Courts in 2015.

 Architecture

-The design features towers on the north and south sides which were intended to echo Liverpool Castle.
+The design by Farmer and Dark features towers on the north and south sides which were intended to echo Liverpool Castle.
 Pollard and Pevsner describe the architecture as "hulking" and "dispiriting", but "richly sculptural".
 The front facade of the building features a four metres wide version of the Royal coat of arms.
 Cast in concrete, it was designed by British sculptor Richard Kindersley.
 The interior, which accommodates 28 court rooms on 10 storeys, contains strips of brown ceramic tiles in strips between the staircase tower windows.